 Rwanda has recently enjoyed strong economic growth rates, creating new business prospects and lifting people out of poverty.
 The Government of Rwanda is actively working to develop the economy and reform the financial and business sectors – improving the business climate dramatically between 2010 and 2016, increasing its rank from 139 to 62 on the annual World Bank Doing Business Report.
-Rwanda’s major foreign exchange earners include mining, tourism, coffee, and tea, and growth in these sectors will be critical for economic development and poverty reduction.
+Rwanda’s major foreign exchange earners include mining, tourism, coffee, and tea, and continued growth in these sectors will be critical for economic development and poverty reduction.
 USAID investments focus on enhancing private sector competitiveness with a focus on increasing market access and supporting the Government of Rwanda in removing barriers to private sector growth.